-\begin{lemma} For every vertex $p \in R_{i,j}$ we have $ \cheight(p) = k (n-\abs{i}) +\ell (n-\abs{j})$ \end{lemma}
+\begin{lemma} For every vertex $p \in R_{i,j}$, we have $ \cheight(p) = k (n-\abs{i}) +\ell (n-\abs{j})$ \end{lemma}

-\begin{proof} The bottom and top half-annuli, that are $b_1$-corridors, do not intersect $\mathcal B$-gaps, as they would have to intersect a $b_i$-bridge for every $i \in \range {\ell}$.
-Similarly, left and right half-annuli do not intersect $\mathcal A$-gaps.
-In particular, they cannot separate $p$ from the base point, so the only contribution to $\cheight(p)$.
+\begin{proof} The bottom and top half-annuli, which are the $b_1$-corridors, do not intersect $\mathcal B$-gaps, as to do so they would need to intersect a $b_i$-bridge for every $i \in \range {\ell}$.
+Similarly, the left and right half-annuli do not intersect $\mathcal A$-gaps.
+In particular, they cannot separate $p$ from the base point, so only the bridges contribute to $\cheight(p)$.
 The statement now follows from the definition of $\cheight$. \end{proof}